 Remove from oven and let cool completely.

-I let mine cool for about 15 minutes and then put them in the refrigerator to cool them quicker.
-I couldn't wait.
+I let my margarita bars cool for about 15 minutes and then put them in the refrigerator to cool them quicker.
+I couldn’t wait.

 Garnish with a dusting of powdered sugar and lime zest!

 Enjoy with a margarita on Cinco de Mayo!